 Petite tumbling tinkertoy stems set with multitudes of paired tiny fat leaflets; cute tuffet for a planter.
 Always popular as a key element of succulent wreaths.
 The perfect tuffet for the base of a succulent bonsai and a big hit with Fairy Garden designers.

 Very compact species with cardboardish leaf edges quite ruffled; eventually forms mounding tuffets.

 "Pussy Ears" Succulent creeper with triangular curved, glossy green leaves with soft white hairs creating a "fringe"; flowers said to be purple & orange--although after growing this twenty years, we have yet to observe any.
 Excellent for small baskets; perfect groundcover in succulent dish gardens (especially Fairy...

 Stock Number: 60634

-Madagascar species with terete jointed branches accented occassionally by tiny clusters of blimp blossoms to show its kinship with the Dischidia kith.
-Sent as unrooted cuttings.
-Originally from the succulent collection at the Milwaukee Domes, this easily grown "Swallow Wort" arches, inches, ascends moss, cascades--putt...
+Madagascar species with terete jointed branches accented occassionally by tiny clusters of blimp blossoms to show its kinship with its close Dischidia kith.
+Sent as unrooted cuttings only if potted ones are currently sold out--remember that cuts root readily.
+Originally from the succulent collection at the Milwaukee Do...

 Stock Number: 60044